LM-mixup: Text Data Augmentation via Language Model based Mixup: Introduction

 However, high-quality samples are scarce and costly, while real-world datasets contain abundant redundant or low-quality data, leading to significant information waste.
 This gap mainly arises from data characteristics: low-quality samples are often simple or repetitive with limited learning signals, while high-quality samples involve complex reasoning or rich knowledge, making them more beneficial for training~\citep{morishita2024enhancing}, as shown in Figure~\ref{fig:quality_examples}.
+Moreover, in many specialized domains or low-resource settings (e.g., low-resource machine translation and domain-specific tasks such as law or medicine), the scarcity of high-quality data is widely regarded as a key bottleneck that limits further progress~\citep{low1,low2,low3}.
 Recently, some works have begun exploring ways to enhance low-quality data to unlock their potential; however, most existing approaches still rely on heuristic rules or handcrafted templates, struggling to substantially enrich their information content or complexity~\citep{chai2025text,zhu2025tag,lee2024llm2llm}.
 This raises a key question: \textbf{\textit{can we fully exploit low-quality data and transform it into a valuable resource for improving LLM training?}}

 In this work, we study how to efficiently leverage low-quality data and introduce the \task paradigm: given topic-related but sparse and incomplete inputs, the goal is to aggregate and rewrite them into a single information-dense target.
 To facilitate this paradigm, we construct \dataset, a Wikipedia-based dataset with about 144K instances across five task types, providing hierarchical mappings from multiple low-quality inputs to a single high-quality output, as shown in Figure \ref{fig:pipeline}.
-Each high quality data pair with 2 to 20 controlled low quality variants and optional chain-of-thought supervision.
+Each high quality data pair comes with 2 to 20 controlled low quality variants and optional chain-of-thought supervision.
 To further improve diversity in the dataset and robustness during the training process, cross-topic mixing and noise injection are added.